-- A. Submission of Site Development Stormwater Plan - 1.
-Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section IX.C below as part of the submission of the application for approval. - 2.
+A. Submission of Site Development Stormwater Plan

+- 1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section 19-1.10(C) below as part of the submission of the application for approval. - 2.
 The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
-The applicant shall submit [specify number] copies of the materials listed in the checklist for site development stormwater plans in accordance with Section IX.C of this ordinance.
+The applicant shall submit copies, in accordance with Section 13-6, of the materials listed in the checklist for site development stormwater plans in accordance with Section 19-1.10(C) of this ordinance.